Tubigon: The Final Resolution (1856)

-Starting in 1852, the exact boundaries of the municipality were defined.
-On 8 March of that year, sitio Bacane was made the boundary between Tubigon and Inabanga.
-In 1856, the boundary with Calape was fixed at Mandaug.
 On 19 June 1865, the boundary between Tubigon and Catigbian was set at the Sampilangon River and on 14 September 1913, the boundary with Antequera (currently San Isidro) was fixed at sitio Tubod.

 On 31 January 1919, Tubigon lost five barrios when Clarin was formed by virtue of proclamation by Governor Yeater.

 Tubigon was badly affected by the 2013 Bohol earthquake, suffering 11 fatalities and damage to some 7,300 homes, as well as total destruction of its town hall and church.